-Anyone who’s spent time around real estate professionals will likely have heard the adage “disclose, disclose, disclose!”
+When selling your house, one thing that should never go overlooked is real estate disclosures.
+Anyone who has spent time around real estate professionals will likely have heard the adage “disclose, disclose, disclose!”
 It’s worth your time to discover these 5 things sellers need to know about real estate disclosures in Detroit.

 One of the things buyers are expecting when they have purchased real estate is their right to the enjoyment of the property.
 Should you be aware of any problem with the property or location that is prohibitive to that enjoyment, it is another thing on the list that sellers need to know about real estate disclosures in Detroit.
 Is there a high school with a band or another source of extremely loud noise?
 Any factory or other source of the odor or smoke fumes that overwhelm the neighborhood at certain times?
 Does your bright and cheery home by day become a dangerous landscape at night, due to the presence of criminal activity?

 Making buyers aware of existing or potential dangers inherent to the property is another thing sellers need to know about real estate disclosures in Detroit.
 The laws on this subject vary widely, however, they cover a vast array of potential hazards that homeowners across the country have encountered and it is highly advisable that you make yourself aware of the laws that govern your property.
 There are also federal laws, such as those governing lead paint.
 Basically, if you are aware of natural dangers on the property itself or the surrounding location, such as being near a fault line in areas where earthquakes are more common, you must reveal the data.
 Problems that have led to the contamination of the property, whether from local commercial activity or caused by a natural source, must also be provided.
 Likewise, issues with pests, such as termites and their treatment must also be included.